jb6997/python-capitolwords/README.rst

 ``dailysum(year=None, month=None, day=None, endyear=None, endmonth=None, endday=None, maxrows=1)``

-wordofday returns a list of records representing the most commonly used words on a given day.
+wordofday returns a list of records representing the most commonly used words for given dates.

 Using ``wordofday`` to get the top 5 words for April 3rd, 2008: